What ordinances are administered by the Environmental Services Department?

 - An onsite sewage treatment system can be installed in accordance with Hubbard County Subsurface Sewage Treatment System Ordinance No. 41 or the nonconforming structure is connected to a public sewer.

-- The expansion, enlargement, or intensification does not occur within a bluff or shore impact zone.
+- The structure is located outside of a bluff impact zone or a shore impact zone.

 - Should such structure be moved for any reason for any distance whatsoever other than in a manner that brings the structure more into compliance with this Ordinance, it shall thereafter conform to this Ordinance in its entirety after the structure is moved.